6.71° light rain

 Pupil Premium Funding

-The Pupil Premium allocation is an additional £935 payment made to a school, that is attached to each of those pupils who receive free school meals under the Ever6 measure.
-Pupil Premium is reported on annually at the end of the academic year.
+The Pupil Premium allocation is an additional £1,035 payment made to a school, that is attached to each of those pupils who receive free school meals under the Ever6 measure.
+Pupil Premium is planned for at the start of each academic year and reported on at the end of the academic year.

 - Less financial support within the home.